cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 2. Calling synchronous method inside the async method

 If we are writing asynchronous code then we should always prefer calling asynchronous methods if they exist.
 Many IO related APIs offer asynchronous counterparts of their well know synchronous methods.
-Their should be our first choice.
+They should be our first choice.

 ❌ Wrong
 ```cs